The Representation and Computation of Structure (RepCom) group

 - Juggling Act: Language and Cognitive Processes

 Real-world language combines production with comprehension in conversation; this is supported by a mental juggling act that allows us to ‘perform’ language in a multi-tasking context (listening while preparing to speak, predicting while listening) by recruiting cognitive processes such as executive control and memory.
-This cluster seeks to uncover how the juggling act of language works.
+This cluster seeks to uncover how the juggling act of language works: We study how speaking and listening are coordinated in conversational contexts, and how speaking and listening are supported by domain-general cognitive mechanisms.
 We use a wide variety of tools to do so, including behavioural experiments, EEG, eye-tracking, and computational modeling.

 Laurel Brehm (Cluster leader)

 Jeroen van Paridon (PhD student)